kosuke55/clip-translator/README.md

 ```

 ## Trouble Shooting
-If you can't translate with the shortcut.
+- Can't translate with the shortcut.
 If it was started with the command `clip_translate_s`, the following error is displayed.
 ```
 socket.error: [Errno 98] Address already in use